 Skip to main content

-Ganglion Cysts on the Feet
+Ganglion Cysts of the Feet

-What are Ganglion Cysts?
+What are ganglion cysts?

 Ganglion cysts are the most common mass or lump, most commonly occurring on the back of the wrist.
 These fluid-filled cysts are non-cancerous and are mostly harmless as they can quickly appear, disappear, and change size.
 However, if the cyst does hurt, it can affect function in some cases.